 A section of the perished sailors whose name, rank and home base are engraved on the Wall of Remembrance.

-We arrived at our final accommodation of the trip, a homestay in Gabbadah with fabulous hosts Brad and Anne.
+We arrived at our final accommodation of the trip, a homestay with friendly locals in a lovely coastal town.

 We arrived shortly after 1-pm and the delicious lunch was ready and waiting for us.
 And with the hosts’ warmth and friendliness, it certainly feels like home indeed.